Power-law banded random matrix ensemble as a model for quantum many-body Hamiltonians: Basis state labeling

 Here, subsystems $A$ and $B$ cover the leftmost $L_A$ and rightmost $L_B = L - L_A$ sites, respectively.
 Fig.~\ref{fig: asymmetry} shows the ensemble-averaged eigenstate entanglement entropy $S_\text{ent}$ of mid-spectrum eigenstates as a function of the subsystem fraction $L / L_A$ for various total system sizes.
 The Page predictions~\eqref{eq: SPage} are shown as dotted lines for reference.
 We use the exponent $\alpha=1$, for which the effect is prominent.

 For $L_A / L \approx 1$, the eigenstate entanglement entropy is close to the Page value (dotted line).
 The entropy is much smaller than the Page value for $L_A / L \approx 0$.
-In order to understand this asymmetry, we start by noting that eigenstates that are not maximally ergodic are not uniformly spread out over all Hilbert space~\cite{Borgonovi16}.
-Such eigenstates tend to have the same binary digits near the left edge (covering subsystem $A$), indicating that they are mainly supported in a specific `region' of the Hilbert space.
-On the contrary, a change in the digits near the right edge (covering subsystem $B$) changes the resulting basis state number only slightly, such that a basis state in the same region results.
+To understand this asymmetry, we start by noting that eigenstates that are not maximally ergodic are not uniformly spread out over all Hilbert space~\cite{Borgonovi16}.
+Such eigenstates tend to have the same binary digits near the left spatial edge (covering subsystem $A$), indicating that they are mainly supported in a specific `region' of the Hilbert space.
+On the contrary, a change in the digits near the right spatial edge (covering subsystem $B$) changes the resulting basis state number only slightly, meaning that the state is in the same Hilbert space region before and after the change in the digits.
 Hence, there is no tendency for these digits to be the same, leading to non-symmetric curves when plotting the eigenstate entanglement entropy as a function of $L_A / L$.
 This asymmetry is also seen for the Gray code labeling scheme, and the same argument can be used to explain the effect.
+We stress that the discussion here is about the \emph{spatial} edges, not the \emph{spectral} ones.

-In what follows, every time we use binary labeling or Gray code labeling, we randomize the $L$ real-space site indices, corresponding to the binary digits of the many-body configurations, in order to avoid the (ensemble-averaged) Hamiltonians being non-homogeneous.
-We refer to this procedure as `site randomization'.
+In what follows, every time we use binary labeling or Gray code labeling, we randomize the $L$ real-space site indices, corresponding to the binary digits of the many-body configurations, to avoid the (ensemble-averaged) Hamiltonians being nonhomogeneous.
+We refer to this procedure as ``site randomization''.
 For the ensemble-averaged results shown below, both the Hamiltonian matrix and the site ordering have been sampled independently for each realization.